Last Updated: November 3, 2020

-Multicenter, Randomized, Controlled Trial of Dexamethasone Versus Standard of Care in Hospitalized Patients
+Multicenter Randomized Controlled Trial of Dexamethasone Versus Standard of Care in Hospitalized Patients

-Hospitalized patients in the United Kingdom with clinically suspected COVID-19 or laboratory-confirmed severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection were eligible for enrollment.
+Hospitalized patients with clinically suspected or laboratory-confirmed SARS-CoV-2 infection were eligible for enrollment.
 Patients were not enrolled into the dexamethasone study arm (or included in the analysis) if their physicians determined that the risks of participation were too great based on their medical history or that corticosteroid therapy was indicated outside the study.

 - SARS-CoV-2 infection was confirmed by laboratory testing in 89% of the participants.

-Study endpoint analyses:
+Study endpoint analyses

-- Overall, 22.9% of participants in the dexamethasone arm and 25.7% in the standard of care alone arm died within 28 days of study enrollment (age-adjusted rate ratio 0.83; 95% CI, 0.75–0.93; P < 0.001).
+- Overall, 22.9% of participants in the dexamethasone arm and 25.7% in the standard of care arm died within 28 days of study randomization (age-adjusted rate ratio 0.83; 95% CI, 0.75–0.93; P < 0.001).

 - There was an interaction between baseline severity of COVID-19 and the treatment effect of dexamethasone.

 - Survival benefit appeared greatest among participants who required invasive mechanical ventilation at randomization: 29.3% of participants in the dexamethasone arm died within 28 days versus 41.4% in the standard of care arm (rate ratio 0.64; 95% CI, 0.51–0.81).